Hacker News Reader: Best @ 2026-01-29 11:31:11 (UTC)

 Article Summary (Model: gpt-5.2)

-The Gist: MacRumors reports Apple set a new Nov 1, 2026 deadline for Patreon creators still on Patreon's legacy billing to move iOS subscriptions to Apple’s in-app purchase (IAP) system, or Patreon risks App Store removal.
-Apple treats Patreon supporter payments as “digital goods” subject to App Store commission (30%, dropping to 15% after a year).
-Patreon says creators can either raise iOS-only prices to offset Apple’s fee or keep prices uniform and absorb the cut; patrons can avoid the commission by subscribing via Patreon's website.
+The Gist: Apple set a new deadline (Nov 1, 2026) for Patreon creators still on Patreon's legacy billing to move to Apple’s in-app purchase (IAP) system in the iOS/iPadOS Patreon app, or risk the app being removed.
+Apple treats patron payments to creators as “digital goods” subject to its commission.
+Apple’s cut is up to 30% (15% after a subscriber’s first year).
+Patreon will let creators either raise prices only in the iOS app or absorb the fee, and users can avoid the commission by paying on Patreon's website.

 Key Claims/Facts:

-• Commission structure: Apple takes 30% on IAP/subscriptions, falling to 15% after a subscription’s first year.
+• Commission mechanics: Apple charges 30% on IAP subscriptions, dropping to 15% after one year.

 Parsed and condensed via gpt-5-mini-2025-08-07 at 2026-01-29 11:42:06 UTC